OpenPublicMedia/nprapi-wordpress/README.md

 ## Changelog

 <!-- copy from readme.txt to here -->
+### V1.9.7
+* Updated ID pattern matching on get_stories.php to accommodate NPR's new alphanumeric IDs

 ### V1.9.6.2
 * Fixed a potentially fatal error when trying to pull a Story API ID from a blank URL